At USCIS, opportunities to grow and develop professionally are available throughout an employee's career.

 Career Growth and Development

-Lean Six Sigma: process consultants work with employees to analyze business processes and improve the quality of our work products.
+- Lean Six Sigma: process consultants work with organizations to analyze business processes and improve the quality of our work products.

-Communities of practice: groups capture, develop and share organizational knowledge and real-world experiences.
+- Communities of practice: groups capture, develop and share organizational knowledge, real-world experiences and replicate successes.